Art of flower arrangement

 Some comical paintings are found in many works in the Middle Ages.

-Katsushika Hokusai (1760-1849), who is a famous Ukiyoe artist, also created cartoony caricatures.
+Katsushika Hokusai (1760-1849), who was a famous Ukiyoe artist, also created cartoony caricatures.

 Between the late the 19th century and the beginning of 20th century, early manga works were created.